ryanbugden/Fit-Glyph-Cells/source/html/index.md

 ### Adjust Window

 Cell sizes must be nice, round integers, but window widths can be decimals.
 This means that for snug fitting to be possible, the window will have to resize.
-In this setting, select whether you’re willing to let the Font Overview window’s width and/or to shift a bit after the cells resize.
+In this setting, select whether you’re willing to let the Font Overview window’s width and/or height shift a bit after the cells resize.

 ### Max Cell Size